nir/jupylet/docs/programmers_reference_guide/getting_started.rst

     python -m jupylet postinstall

-Next, you need to download the *jupylet* repository since it contains the example notebooks.
-If you have `Git <https://git-scm.com/>`_ installed you can use it to clone the *jupylet* repository with:
+Next, if you want to run the example notebooks, download the *jupylet* code base.
+If you have `Git <https://git-scm.com/>`_ installed type the following
+command:

 .. code-block:: bash

     git clone https://github.com/nir/jupylet.git

-Alternatively, if you don't have Git installed, you can download and unzip the *jupylet* archive by typing:
+Alternatively, you can download and unzip the *jupylet* code base by copying and pasting the following commands into the console:

 .. code-block:: bash